 If this is a vector, each line will have a different symbol.
-Symbols will repeat if there are more lines than symbol types. psurf 2x1 vector vector, controls 3-D surface characteristics.
-[1] if 1, show hidden lines.
-Default is 0.
-[2] color for base (default 7), see "Colors," page 20-12.
+Symbols will repeat if there are more lines than symbol types.

+- psurf 2x1 vector, controls 3-D surface characteristics. - [1] if 1, show hidden lines.
+Default is 0. - [2] color for base (default 7), see "Colors," page 21-12.
 The base is an outline of the X-Y plane with a line connecting each corner to the surface.
-If 0, no base is drawn. psym Mx7 matri ix, M extra symbols will be plotted.
-[M,1] x location.
+If 0, no base is drawn. - psym Mx7 matrix, M extra symbols will be plotted. - [M,1] x location.

 [M,2] y location.
 [M,3] symbol type.
 (See pstype , earlier.)
 [M,4] symbol height.
 If this is 0, a default height of 5.0 will be used.
-[M,5] symbol color, see "Colors," page 20-12.
+[M,5] symbol color, see "Colors," page 21-12.
 [M,6] type of coordinates: 1 plot coordinates 2 inch coordinates [M,7] line thickness.
-A value of zero is normal line width. psym3d Mx7 matri graph.
-7 matrix for plotting extra symbols on a 3-D (surface or xyz) oh.
-[M,1] x location in plot coordinates.
+A value of zero is normal line width. psym3d Mx7 matrix graph. t for plotting extra symbols on a 3-D (surface or xyz) [M,1] x location in plot coordinates.
 [M,2] y location in plot coordinates.
 [M,3] z location in plot coordinates.
 [M,4] symbol type.
 (See pstype , earlier.)
 [M,5] symbol height.
 If this is 0, a default height of 5.0 will be used.
-[M,6] symbol color, see "Colors," page 20-12.
+[M,6] symbol color, see "Colors," page 21-12.
 [M,7] line thickness.
 A value of 0 is normal line width.
-Use psy m for plotting extra symbols in inch coordinates. psymsiz scalar or Kx1 vector, symbol size for the symbols on the main curves.
+Use psyr a for plotting extra symbols in inch coordinates. psymsiz scalar or Kx1 vector, symbol size for the symbols on the main curves.
 This is NOT related to psym .
 If 0, a default size of 5.0 is used. ptek string, name of Tektronix format graphics file.
 This must have a .tkf extension.
 If this is set to a null string, the graphics file will be suppressed.
 The default is graphic.tkf. pticout scalar.
 If 1, tick marks point outward on graphs.
-Default is 0.

-scalar, the height of the title characters in inches.
-If this is 0, a default ptitlht height of approx. 0.13 inch will be used. string, the graphics version number. pversno scalar, the maximum number of places to the right of the decimal pxpmax point for the X axis numbers.
-Default is 12. scalar, the threshold in digits above which the data for the X axis will pxsci be scaled and a power of 10 scaling factor displayed.
-Default is 4. scalar, the maximum number of places to the right of the decimal pypmax point for the Y axis numbers.
+Default is 0. ptitlht scalar, the height of the title characters in inches.
+If this is 0, a default height of approx. 0.13 inch will be used. pversno string, the graphics version number.

+pxpmax scalar, the maximum number of places to the right of the decimal point for the X axis numbers.
+Default is 12. pxsci scalar, the threshold in digits above which the data for the X axis will be scaled and a power of 10 scaling factor displayed.
+Default is 4. pypmax maximum number of places to the right of the decimal point xis numbers.
 Default is 12. pysci scalar, the threshold in digits above which the data for the Y axis will be scaled and a power of 10 scaling factor displayed.
-Default is 4. scalar, row vector, or Kx2 matrix, Z level color control for procedures pzclr surface and contour.
-(See surface in the GAUSS Language Reference.)
-1x3 row vector, magnifies the graphics display for zooming in on pzoom detailed areas of the graph.
+Default is 4. pzclr scalar, row vector, or Kx2 matrix, Z level color control for procedures surface and contour .
+(See surface in the GAUSS Language Reference .) pzoom 1x3 row vector, magnifies the graphics display for zooming in on detailed areas of the graph.
 If scalar 0 (default), no magnification is performed.
 [1] magnification value.
 1 is normal size.
 [2] horizontal center of zoomed plot (0-100).
-[31 vertical center of zoomed plot (0-100).
-To see the upper left quarter of the window magnified 2 times, use ${pzoom} = \{ 2 25 75 \};$ scalar, the maximum number of places to the right of the decimal pzpmax point for the Z axis numbers.
-Default is 3. pzsci scalar, the threshold in digits above which the data for the Z axis will be scaled and a power of 10 scaling factor displayed.
+[3] vertical center of zoomed plot (0-100).
+To see the upper left quarter of the window magnified 2 times, use pzoo m = { 2 25 75 }; pzpmax maximum number of places to the right of the decimal point xis numbers.
+Default is 3. pzsci threshold in digits above which the data for the Z axis will nd a power of 10 scaling factor displayed.
 Default is 4.